Ye Olde Cheshire Cheese: Literary associations

 Alexander Theroux's story "An English Railroad" is set in the Cheshire Cheese.

-Polly the Parrot

-For around 40 years, Ye Olde Cheshire Cheese was associated with a grey parrot named Polly.
-On its death in 1926 around 200 newspapers across the world wrote obituaries, while the news was read out on radio station 2LO.
+For around 40 years, Ye Olde Cheshire Cheese was associated with an African grey parrot named Polly.
+The bird lived in the bar area and was a prolific talker, known to shout out patrons favorite drink orders when they arrived on the premises.
+Famous for expletive laden outbursts, Polly was particularly adept at mimicking the popping sound of Champagne corks.
+Because of the pubs location near Fleet Street, events surrounding Polly became newsworthy local lore.
+When Polly died in 1926, around 200 newspapers across the world wrote obituaries, and the passing was announced on the radio.
+Polly was taxidermied and placed under a glass dome overlooking the bar, where it remains to this day.2LO.

-Erotic tiles

 In 1962, the pub gave the Museum of London a number of sexually explicit erotic plaster of Paris tiles recovered from an upper room.
 These tiles strongly suggest that the room was used as a brothel in the mid-eighteenth century.